- Website acceptable use policy

 - Historical information – if the information requested is historical, it may be difficult and costly for ODI to obtain archived material.

-ODI reserves intellectual property rights for information and materials provided under this policy, including those materials distributed under an open license.
+ODI reserves intellectual property rights for information and materials provided under this policy, including those materials distributed under an open license, unless stated otherwise in the material.

 - What information ODI may collect about you;